kosli-dev/secure-sdlc-process-template/content/process/ssdlc/process/deployment_approvals.md

 Deployment approvals are

 * We use git tags to trigger and record deployment approvals
-* CI/CD pipelines generate attestations for approvals
+* CI/CD pipelines generate attestations for [Kosli approvals](https://docs.kosli.com/getting_started/approvals/)